spearsem/nn4params/README.md

 But if we set up our loss function to optimize for a set of distributional parameters, we might instead say that the entire training set is solely for the purpose of learning the parameters.
-After that, we will use the conditional probability (with out learned parameters) if we want to guess what will happen in a runtime scenario.
+After that, we will use the conditional probability (with our learned parameters) if we want to guess what will happen in a runtime scenario.
 Otherwise, we'll be content to have learned what some parameters are.